miketeachman/micropython-i2s-examples/README.md

 This repository provides MicroPython example code, showing how to use the I2S protocol with development boards supporting MicroPython.
 The I2S protocol can be used to play WAV audio files through a speaker or headphone, or to record microphone audio to a WAV file on a SD card.

-The examples have been tested on 4 boards:  Pyboard D SF2W, Pyboard V1.1, ESP32, and ESP32 with PSRAM.
+The examples are supported on 3 ports:  STM32, ESP32, RP2.

 To use I2S with MicroPython you will need to download a [MicroPython build](https://micropython.org/download/) and program the development board.
-I2S has been available in the nightly builds since July 5, 2021.
+I2S has been available since v1.17.

 The I2S feature is currently in a Technology Preview phase and may undergo changes as feedback is received from users.